 You won’t know about the Hardanger bridge until you pop out the side of a mountain and onto it suspending road a 100m in the air.

 On the Northside of the bridge take a left in the tunnel towards Ulvik and once out of the tunnel take another quick left.
 This drives you back under the tunnel and along the fjord edge.
 There is a small village with fishing boats that can provide a good foreground to the impressive bridge.

-Continue walking up to the radio station and an epic view down 2 fjords.
+To get the Oksen Peak, Continue walking up to the radio station and an epic view down 2 fjords.
 This is about a 5-6 hour return walk from the parking lot.